Armagh outclass Antrim in Ulster Football opener

 But Kieran McGeeney's side regrouped with late scores to close out the game.

-Conor Turbitt hit 0-8 - including four scores from play - while midfielder Shane McPartlan impressive debut for the Orchard men included kicking four superb points.
+Conor Turbitt hit 0-8 - including four scores from play - while midfielder Shane McPartlan's impressive debut for the Orchard men included kicking four superb points in a game watched by a crowd of 10,063.

 Armagh's dominant win sets up a provincial quarter-final meeting with Cavan on 22 April.